 • Curate tradeshows and other direct sales opportunities to ensure acceptable ROI’s

-• Inbound marketing event to showcase community to site consultants or other key decision makers
+• Inbound marketing event to showcase the community to site consultants or other key decision-makers

 • Work with Wichita Falls Convention & Visitors Bureau (CVB) to recruit conferences and meetings that align with targeted sectors